The Model United Nations Institute is organized and led by a team of Model UN professionals with experience running programs in over twenty countries.

 MUN Institute Staff

-We believe in personalized instruction and maximizing student safety, which is why we maintain a 1-to-8 staff-to-student ratio at each MUN Institute program.
+We maintain a 1-to-12 staff-to-student ratio at each MUN Institute program.
 Our programs are staffed by the best and most inspiring leaders on the college MUN circuit – the Program Managers, the MUN Mentors, and the Residential Counselors are all there to guarantee an amazing experience for every student.
 All staff have undergone background checks, completed a course about the protection of minors, and completed the MUN Institute Staff training.

 Ibrahim El Kazaz